 - assessing the solution for effectiveness and documenting the evidence to support your decision.

 - when and who can finally close the issue

 Although there’s no explicit requirement to keep records under ISO 9001:2016 clause 6.1, you might decide that you ought to based on clause “4.4 QMS and its processes”, which states that you should ‘retain documented information’ … ‘to the extent necessary’ ..to.. ‘have confidence that the processes are being carried out as planned’.

 The records you keep on actions taken provide evidence that an effective quality system has been implemented and that it is able to anticipate, identify and eliminate potential problems.

 If you decide to do nothing in response to an identified risk, be sure to document the reasons behind the decision.

-Preventive actions are recorded in QSToolbox with “Issues”.
+You can document Risks and their controls in Toolbox under the ‘Risks’ module.
+You could also record them as an Issue in the ‘Issues’ module.
 Our user guide has more information on how QSToolbox helps you manage various kinds of issues, including preventive actions.